Montgomery Heritage Sites

 DAYS & HOURS: tours Mon–Fri 10a–4p, Sat 10a-2p

 Holt Street Baptist Church

-DESCRIPTION: Now called Holt Street Church of Christ; an estimated 5,000 Montgomery citizens met here on 5 December 1955 to launch the Montgomery Bus Boycott; as such, it played one of the most critical roles of the Civil Rights Movement in America; In his speech that night, Rev. Martin Luther King, Jr. described the mistreatment of black bus passengers and the civil disobedience of Rosa Parks, and then justified the nonviolent protest by appealing to African-American Christian faith in love and the American democratic tradition of legal protest; following King’s address met with applause, Rev. Edgar N. French of the Hilliard Chapel AME Zion Church introduced Rosa Parks and Fred Daniel, a student at Alabama State College who had been arrested that morning on a disorderly conduct charge (later dismissed) for allegedly preventing a woman from getting on a bus; the congregation moved to 1870 South Court Street, while the original church is being renovated.
+DESCRIPTION: Now called Holt Street Church of Christ, an estimated 5,000 Montgomery citizens met here on 5 December 1955 to launch the Montgomery Bus Boycott.
+As such, it played one of the most critical roles of the Civil Rights Movement in America.
+In his speech that night, Rev. Martin Luther King, Jr. described the mistreatment of black bus passengers and the civil disobedience of Rosa Parks, and then justified the nonviolent protest by appealing to African-American Christian faith in love and the American democratic tradition of legal protest.
+Following King’s address met with applause, Rev. Edgar N. French of the Hilliard Chapel AME Zion Church introduced Rosa Parks and Fred Daniel, a student at Alabama State College who had been arrested that morning on a disorderly conduct charge.
+The charge for allegedly preventing a white woman from getting on a bus was later dismissed.
+The congregation moved to 1870 South Court Street, while the original church is being renovated.

 ADDRESS: 903 South Holt Street, Montgomery, AL MAP